There were a total of approximately 3.1 million unexpired patents in the United States in 2020.

 Hire a Patent Infringement Attorney

 If your company is accused of patent infringement, The Polasek Law Firm can help you develop a plan to defend your company.
-Our mission is to provide efficient, economically viable solutions to the issues facing our clients.
+TPLF’s mission is to provide efficient, economically viable solutions to the issues facing clients.